Lichen: Symbiotic relation

 The lichen combination of alga or cyanobacterium with a fungus has a very different form (morphology), physiology, and biochemistry than the component fungus, alga, or cyanobacterium growing by itself, naturally or in culture.
 The body (thallus) of most lichens is different from those of either the fungus or alga growing separately.
 When grown in the laboratory in the absence of its photobiont, a lichen fungus develops as a structureless, undifferentiated mass of fungal filaments (hyphae).
 If combined with its photobiont under appropriate conditions, its characteristic form associated with the photobiont emerges, in the process called morphogenesis.
 In a few remarkable cases, a single lichen fungus can develop into two very different lichen forms when associating with either a green algal or a cyanobacterial symbiont.
 Quite naturally, these alternative forms were at first considered to be different species, until they were found growing in a conjoined manner.

 Evidence that lichens are examples of successful symbiosis is the fact that lichens can be found in almost every habitat and geographic area on the planet.
 Two species in two genera of green algae are found in over 35% of all lichens, but can only rarely be found living on their own outside of a lichen.

-In a case where one fungal partner simultaneously had two green algae partners that outperform each other in different climates, this might indicate having more than one photosynthetic partner at the same time might enable the lichen to exist in a wider range of habitats and geographic locations.
+In a case where one fungal partner simultaneously had two green algae partners that outperform each other in different climates, this might indicate that having more than one photosynthetic partner at the same time might enable the lichen to exist in a wider range of habitats and geographic locations.

-Phycobionts can have a net output of sugars with only water vapor.
-The thallus must be saturated with liquid water for cyanobionts to photosynthesize.
+Phycobionts can have a net output of sugars with only water vapour.
+The thallus must be saturated with liquid water for cyanobionts to photosynthesise.

 Algae produce sugars that are absorbed by the fungus by diffusion into special fungal hyphae called appressoria or haustoria in contact with the wall of the algal cells.
 The appressoria or haustoria may produce a substance that increases permeability of the algal cell walls, and may penetrate the walls.
 The algae may contribute up to 80% of their sugar production to the fungus.